NEMESIS is a general-purpose radiative transfer and retrieval code, written in FORTRAN, designed to be applicable

 Jupiter, Saturn and Titan, was based on the correlated-k approximation.
 However, NEMESIS now also now works in

-line-by-line (LBL) mode.
-It has been designed to be generally applicable to any planet and with
+NEMESIS has been designed to be generally applicable to any planet and with

 any observing mode and so is suitable for both solar-system studies and also exoplanetary studies.